 12 noon: Get Falafellicious

-Head into the depths of Kuranda’s Original Rainforest Markets to discover the wonders of Falafellicious.
+Time to leave the markets and discover the wonders of Falafellicious, now located across from the visitor information centre.
 You won’t miss this small Israeli style falafel bar with the charm and charisma of owner and one-man show, Or Ben Ezra, radiating across the counter… the falafels pack a tasty punch too, boasting the perfect combination of crunch, cream and fluffy goodness.
 Choose from a freshly baked pita or lettuce bowl as your base and watch as your falafel is lovingly created before your eyes with the freshest local ingredients.
-Park yourself on a stool overlooking the rainforest and wash down with a refreshing organic lemonade for the complete experience.
+Park yourself on a stool and wash it down with a refreshing organic lemonade for the complete experience.

 1pm: Get your own fine art degree